-Wake Tech used three methods to determine which students would receive grants and how much they would receive based upon emergency costs that have arisen as a result of the pandemic:
+Wake Tech used three methods to determine which students would receive grants Emergency Financial Aid Grants and how much they would receive under the CRRSAA and ARP (a)(1) and (a)(4) programs:

 1).
 Wake Tech devised an objective formula to distribute funds to curriculum (credit) students with an Institutional Student Information Record.
 Students who met all Title IV eligibility requirements were considered for a formula calculation that considered the FAFSA-determined Estimated Family Contribution (EFC), and number of actively enrolled credit hours.
 Students could earn a maximum of 7 points in the formula between these two criteria.
 Each point in the formula was assigned a value of \$100.
 An additional \$200 was added for students with an EFC of zero.
-Furthermore, a one-time \$200 addition was awarded to students who met the criteria of certain FAFSA-documented circumstances including having children or other dependents, ward of the court or orphan, emancipated minor, legal guardianship, homeless, or dependency override.
+Furthermore, a one-time \$200 addition was awarded to students who met the criteria of certain FAFSA-documented circumstances including having children or other dependents, ward of the court or orphan, an emancipated minor, legal guardianship, homeless, or dependency override.

-- 2).
+2).
 Wake Tech made an emergency aid application available to enrolled curriculum (credit) students.
-Award amounts were determined by the type of emergency costs experienced as a result of the pandemic or eligible costs under the student's cost of attendance. - 3).
+Award amounts were determined by the type of emergency costs experienced as a result of the pandemic or eligible costs under the student's cost of attendance.

+3).
 Wake Tech made an emergency aid application available to enrolled Workforce Continuing Education (non-credit) students.
 Award amounts were determined by the type of emergency costs experienced as a result of the pandemic or eligible costs under the student's cost of attendance.
 Also considered was enrollment intensity and household income and size.